tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

   Optimized system performance using Redis caching to enhance response times and reduce database load.
 Leveraged MongoDB for scalable NoSQL solutions and MySQL for data integrity.
 Designed a cost-effective and scalable image storage solution with AWS S3.

 - **Resilience and Monitoring:**
   Enhanced system resilience through Resilience4j circuit breakers, retries, fallbacks, and rate limiting.
-Implemented real-time monitoring with Prometheus and Grafana, centralized logging with Loki, and distributed tracing with Tempo.
+Implemented real-time monitoring with Prometheus and Grafana, centralized logging with Loki, and distributed tracing with Zipkin.

 - **Payment Integration:**
   Developed a comprehensive payment system using Stripe, incorporating charge functionalities for efficient order payments and subscription features for premium upgrades, thereby providing users with additional benefits and seamless transaction experiences.